A foreman died after an excavator bucket full of concrete fell on him at a London construction site, resulting in fines totaling £18,700.

-On 28 August 2007, Mr Cunningham, who now lives in Eastbourne, failed to manually insert a pin into the ‘quick hitch’ (a device attached to the excavator arm used for the rapid changing of attachments) which was necessary to safely lock the bucket in place, according to City of London Magistrates’ Court.
+On 28 August 2007, Mr Cunningham, who now lives in Eastbourne, failed to manually insert a pin into the ‘quick hitch’ (a device attached to the excavator arm used for rapid attachment changes), which was required to safely lock the bucket in place, according to City of London Magistrates’ Court.